The Guides Manual Pt. 5 - Things I Learned While Guiding Tours

 Since the western shore was the safer one, I planned to stay there and traverse the lake towards the eastern shore once the wind died down.
 This would generally take a few days, but on this occasion, it took much longer.
 This would become a problem.
 Since we would need to cross serval kilometres over open water to reach our pickup point and our guests had pre-booked flights, we would need to cross the lake at one point during our tour.
 And after five days out on the lake, we would now need to attempt the crossing within the next twenty-four hours.

 We took one rest day on a beautiful, grassy island.
 Its hills shaded us from the wind and allowed us to relax in the sun without the feeling of ice-cold razor blades.
 This island is one of the best camping spots on all the lake.
 However, I had never really used it before, as it was already too far south of the ideal crossing point to be reachable without a significant diversion in the route.
-The reason this island is so unique, is since it has a sizeable grass-covered section, without too many trees.
-This is unusual for northern Sweden where most of the lake shores are either overgrown with meter high bushes of blueberries or just giant fields of boulders.
+This island is so unique because it has a sizeable grass-covered section, without too many trees.
+This is unusual for northern Sweden where most lakeshores are either overgrown with meter high bushes of blueberries or just giant fields of boulders.
 Just finding enough spots for tents can be a real challenge.
 But on this island, there are more than enough.
 And that alone would be noticeable enough, would it not also have a chain of ancient and giant birch trees along its shores that honestly gives the whole island a mystic feeling.

 We completed the second half of our crossing equally as successfully and made our meeting point in time.
 And I know now, how to cross a lake during a storm.

 2: How to build a tent out of a Tarp